To apply for a loan for the 2018-19 academic year, you must follow the application process outlined below.

 Complete entrance counselling on StudentLoans.gov.
 Use the school code for your college (see Related documents on this page for a list of Oxford college school codes).

-Step 5 – Complete Oxford’s Cost of attendance (COA) worksheet
+Step 5 – Complete Oxford’s Cost of attendance (COA) form

-Undergraduates: Download and complete either the Undergraduate Dependent COA worksheet or Undergraduate Independent COA worksheet.
-You can confirm whether you are a 'dependent' or 'independent' undergraduate student by consulting the Student Aid Report (SAR) generated by your FAFSA application (see the Loan types page for more information).
+- If you are an undergraduate you can confirm whether you are a 'dependent' or 'independent' student by consulting the Student Aid Report (SAR) generated by your FAFSA application (see the Loan types page for more information).

-Once you have completed steps 1–5, please email the US loans team with your completed COA worksheet (in Excel format only).
-We will only be able to start processing your loan once we receive your email and all of the above steps are complete.
+We will only be able to start processing your loan once we receive your COA and all of the above steps are complete.

 Submission deadlines: Your complete application must be received by 14 September 2018 in order for it to be processed for payment on the first disbursement date.
 Applications made throughout the year must be received a minimum of one calendar month before the next disbursement date in order for us to process your application in time for that disbursement.
 We cannot guarantee that applications will be approved within these timescales if there are outstanding issues with your loan.